Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

 \subsection{ReID Branch}

-{\textbf{Feature Extraction.}} The ReID branch adopts the Transformer network ViT~\cite{ViT_2021} with strong representation ability as the feature extraction network.
-Within this branch, the initial 5 encoders are designated as the shared encoder, while the remaining 6 encoders and task head serve as the ReID subnet.
+The ReID branch adopts the Transformer network ViT~\cite{ViT_2021} with strong representation ability as the backbone network.
+Within this branch, the initial five encoders are designated as the shared encoder, while the remaining six encoders and task head serve as the ReID subnet.
 We partition the nighttime image $X$ into $N$ equally-sized image patches denoted as ${X_p^i|i=1,2,...,n}$, incorporating a trainable global token $X_{cls}$ as the input sequence for the ReID branch.
 Additionally, drawing from the TransReID~\cite{TransReID_2021}, we incorporate a learnable position embedding into the input sequence.
 Moreover, we introduce camera information embedding to enhance the acquisition of invariant features within the input sequences.
 Subsequently, the input sequence is passed to the shared encoder, yielding the shared features, which can be expressed as:

 where $\mathcal{E}$ represents the shared encoder, and $F_{share}$ corresponds to the output features produced by the shared encoder.
 Given that ReID is a classification task, extracting deep high-level semantic features is essential for distinguishing target individuals.
-To achieve this, we establish a ReID subnet comprising 6 Transformer encoders to extract more discriminative identity features.
+To this end, we establish a ReID subnet comprising 6 Transformer encoders to extract more discriminative identity features.
 Finally, we employ a fully connected layer to adjust the number of extracted identity features for the final classification.

-{\textbf{Task Learning.}} We employ triplet loss and identity loss for joint optimization.
+We employ the triplet loss and identity loss for joint optimization.
 In specific, the identity loss is the cross-entropy loss without label smoothing, which can be formulated as:

-where $B$ and $N$ represent the total number of samples and identities, respectively.
+where $B$ and $N$ represent the total numbers of samples and identities, respectively.
 Additionally, $y_{i,j}$ denotes the label assigned to the $j$-th identity of the $i$-th sample, while $s_{i,j}$ represents the score assigned to the $j$-th identity of the $i$-th sample.
 The variable $m$ represents the mean value of the identity score, and $\alpha$ is the temperature parameter.
-The triplet loss is defined as follows: